Rebirth of Mothra III

-Rebirth of Mothra 3 (モスラ 3 キングギドラ来襲, Mosura Surī Kingu Gidora Raishū) is a 1998 Japanese kaiju film directed by Okihiro Yoneda, written by Masumi Suetani, and produced by Shōgo Tomiyama.
+Rebirth of Mothra III (モスラ 3 キングギドラ来襲, Mosura Surī Kingu Gidora Raishū) is a 1998 Japanese kaiju film directed by Okihiro Yoneda, written by Masumi Suetani, and produced by Shōgo Tomiyama.
 Produced and distributed by Toho Studios, it is the final film in the Rebirth of Mothra trilogy, following the previous year's Rebirth of Mothra II.

 Rebirth of Mothra III stars Megumi Kobayashi, Misato Tate, Aki Hano, Atsushi Ohnita, and Miyuki Matsuda, and features the giant monster characters Rainbow Mothra and King Ghidorah.
 The film was released theatrically in Japan on December 12, 1998, and was released in the United States as a Sci-Fi Channel TV premiere on May 31, 2003.
 However, despite its predecessors being released on DVD in 2000, the film did not receive a North American home media release until 2014, when all three films were released on a Blu-ray bundle by Sony Pictures Home Entertainment.

 Plot

 The Elias sisters, Moll and Lora, attempt to stop their vengeful sister, Belvera from seeking the secret power of the Elias Triangle, three power units that can transform the sisters' daggers into powerful swords.
-Belvera succeeds, but is thwarted by her sisters' pet, Fairy, and fails to retrieve the proper unit for her dagger while Moll and Lora end up with one for the former.
+Belvera succeeds, but she is thwarted by her sisters' pet, Fairy Mothra, and fails to retrieve the proper unit for her dagger while Moll and Lora end up with one for the former.

-The next day, preteen Shota ditches school to investigate a meteor that recently landed in Aoki Forest, while children from across the city mysteriously vanish.
-Upon examining the meteor's remains, Moll and Lora deduce King Ghidorah, a three-headed space dragon who had invaded Earth and killed the dinosaurs, has returned to capture the children and placed them in an organic dome to feed upon.
-The pair summon their ally, Rainbow Mothra, to fight Ghidorah, but after a brief battle, the dragon overpowers Mothra and hypnotizes Lora, forcing her to attack Moll before attempting to drag them both into the dome.
-Lora falls inside but Moll is rescued by Fairy.
+The next day, teenager Shota ditches school to investigate a meteor recently landed in Aokigahara Forest, while children from across the city mysteriously vanish.
+Upon examining the meteor's remains, Moll and Lora deduce that King Ghidorah, a three-headed space dragon who had invaded Earth and killed the dinosaurs, has returned to capture the children, placing them in an organic dome.
+Moll and Lora then summon their ally, Mothra, to fight Ghidorah.
+After a brief battle, the dragon overpowers Mothra and hypnotizes Lora, forcing her to attack Moll before attempting to drag them both into the dome.
+Lora falls inside, but Moll is rescued by Fairy.
 Intrigued by Ghidorah's arrival, Belvera investigates, but gets dragged into the dome as well.

-While regrouping with Mothra, Moll befriends Shota, who learned his siblings Shuehei and Tamako were among those captured.
-Moll tells Shota about Ghidorah's plan to feed on the children's life force.
-After the two encounter Mothra, Moll and Mothra devise a plan where Mothra travels back in time to confront a younger Ghidorah, with Moll using all of her powers to send Mothra there.
-Afterward, Moll gives Shota her dagger and asks him to enter the dome to find Lora and convince her to help Mothra battle Ghidorah.
+Moll befriends Shota, who learned that his siblings Shuehei and Tamako were among those captured, and tells him about Ghidorah's plan to feed on the children's life force.
+After the two encounter Mothra, Moll and Mothra devise a plan where the moth travels back in time to battle a younger and weaker Ghidorah in hopes of defeating him.
+Moll then uses all of her powers to send Mothra to the past.
+Afterward, she gives Shota her dagger, asking him to enter the dome to find Lora, break Ghidorah's spell on her, and convince her to help Mothra battle Ghidorah.
 After Shota reluctantly agrees, Moll collapses and falls into a state of suspended animation.
-In the dome, Belvera encounters Lora and informs her of Ghidorah's plans to destroy Earth.
-Still under the monster's spell, Lora takes Belvera's unit, transforms her dagger, and engages her sister in combat.
+In the dome, Belvera encounters Lora and informs her of Ghidorah's plans to destroy the human race and Earth.
+Still under the monster's spell, Lora takes Belvera's unit, transforms her dagger, and engages Belvera in combat, incapacitating her.